Palika Bazaar

 Palika Bazaar is estimated to have some 15,000 people within its confines at any given time and also attracts many foreign tourists.
-It is known as a place with a very level prices and a famous tourist attraction.
-It also has a reputation for a wide availability of illegal products such as pornography, stolen goods, fake designer products and unlicensed CDs, software and movies.
+It is known for its reasonably priced items and is a famous tourist attraction.
+It also has a reputation for a wide availability of illegal products such as stolen goods, fake designer products and unlicensed CDs, software and films.
 Police conduct regular raids to recover stolen or counterfeit merchandise, but this has failed to put an end to the illegal activity in the market.

 It has been listed as a notorious market since 2009 by the USTR for being an underground market with large amounts of counterfeit products including pirated software and media.

-W place

-Security Problems
+Security problems

 After the rape of a female shopper by two shopkeepers in April 2007, Delhi Police advised women against entering Palika Bazar alone.
 Local media reported that female visitors often complain about eveteasing and harassment, and a lack of proper trial rooms.

-"Regeneration" Project
+Regeneration project

 As part of a wider effort, the New Delhi Municipal Council is currently working on plans for a major "regeneration of Palika Bazaar", described to be in a state of decay.